ncats/gsrs3-main-deployment/frontend/README.md

 ## Configuration

 The [./src/main/resources/application.conf](./src/main/resources/application.conf) file orchestrates configuration.
+Our hope is that you will not need to change it.

+If you find that GSRS cannot run without a change to application.conf, please let the GSRS team know!

-The core GSRS application development team hopes that you will not need to change it.
-Instead, we recommend that you use environment variables and/or the top and/or bottom include files to influence orchestration.
+Therefore, instead, we recommend that you use environment variables and/or the top and/or bottom include files to influence orchestration.

 - frontend-env.conf (top)
 - frontend.conf (bottom)